Entry Level Project Coordinator Resume Example

 I include numbers where possible-like “managed 150+ employee files”-because that’s what grabs attention.
 Use action verbs and focus on transferable skills if you’re new to HR.

-If you want your resume to stand out, check out other types of HR Assistant resumes.
+If you want your resume to stand out, check out other types of HR Assistant resumes and review a cover letter for inspiration.
 There are roles like HR Administrative Assistant, HR Assistant Intern, and HR Assistant Generalist.

 Each version highlights unique skills-like advanced Excel work, compliance training, or project tracking with tools like Asana.
 You can pick the layout that fits your experience best.